Another Samsung Galaxy S8 leak may confirm four major features

 Over the last few weeks, it has become increasingly clear the Samsung Galaxy S8 will be the first in the range to ship without a physical home button.

-An image leaked on Tuesday morning, which may show the handset in all its edge-to-edge glory.
+An image leaked on Tuesday morning may show the handset in all its edge-to-edge glory.
 Now a purported ‘system dump’ from another forthcoming Samsung device could take things a bit further.

 Images passed to Android Police, claimed to be from a Tab S3 system dump, shows a graphical mock up of what's likely to be the S8’s on-screen buttons, fingerprint sensor, heartrate sensor and the rumoured DeX desktop dock.